Treatments for spinal arthritis relief

 With either form of the condition, the result is painful stiffness and, possibly, constriction of nerves in the spinal column.
 In addition, as the facet joints become less functional and stable, the body may produce extra bone tissue called bone spurs or osteophytes.
 These bits of excess bone can press upon nerve roots or the spinal cord.
 Spinal stenosis, a narrowing of the spinal canal and other nerve passageways, also may arise as the joints and vertebrae are damaged by arthritis.

-Spinal arthritis pain relief treatments may include mild chiropractic therapy focusing on the joints of the spine.
-Tension is released and circulation is increased.
+Spinal arthritis pain relief treatments can include mild chiropractic therapy focusing on the joints of the spine.
+With this treatment, tension is released and circulation is increased.
 Strength-building exercises may help support the spine, relieving pressure on arthritic joints by reducing the weight they are required to bear.
-Low-impact exercises like walking, gentle stretching, or swimming help build endurance.
+Low-impact exercises like walking, biking or swimming help build endurance.
 Steroid injections may temporarily help pain that results from joint inflammation.

-If these conventional forms of pain relief do not prove effective, your physician may suggest that you consider a major open-back surgery.
-These surgeries may include the following:
+If these conservative forms of spinal arthritis pain relief do not prove effective, your doctor may suggest that you consider a major open back surgery.
+These may include the following surgeries:

-- Spinal fusion – using screws and bone grafts to reinforce areas where bone was taken away.
-This immobilizes sections of the spine, thereby reducing friction and pain from joint movement
+- Spinal fusion — uses screws and bone grafts to reinforce areas where the bone was taken away, immobilizing sections of the spine, thereby reducing friction and pain from joint movement

 - Laminectomy — removes the lamina of one or more vertebrae and supporting bone from the spinal column

 These surgeries involve an inpatient hospital stay lasting several days and a long recovery period.
 There are, however, less invasive alternatives to traditional surgeries.
 At Laser Spine Institute, we offer minimally invasive spine surgery that can help you find relief from your spinal arthritis pain without the high risk of complication and lengthy recovery associated with open back surgery.^